bandzcash/bandz-js/README.md

 Allows depositors to enable or disable a specific deposit as collateral.

-- @param `user` The ethereum address that enables or disables the deposit as collateral
+- @param `user` The smartBCH address that enables or disables the deposit as collateral
-- @param `reserve` The ethereum address of the reserve
+- @param `reserve` The smartBCH address of the reserve
 - @param `useAsCollateral` True if the user wants to use the deposit as collateral, false otherwise.

 ```